zhuhaow/SpechtLite/README.md

 # Adapter is the remote proxy server you want to connect to
 adapter:
      # id is used to distinguish adapter when defining rules.
-     # There is a 'direct' adapter that connect direct to target host without proxy.
+     # There is a 'direct' adapter that connect directly to target host without proxy.
   - id: adapter1
      # HTTP server is a http proxy server.
     type: HTTP